-1. Create a “Review Us” page on your website and link to your Google Reviews URL.
+1. Create a “Review Us” page on your website and link it to your Google Review URL.
 To get the review URL, click on your own listing in Google SERP:

-Copy the URL from the browser and paste at your desired location.
+Copy the URL from the browser and paste it at your desired location.

 2. Offer printed material (receipts, handouts, cards, etc.) at the time of delivery of the service/product that asks for a review